FNNDSC/pl-dicommake/README.md

 [![MIT License](https://img.shields.io/github/license/fnndsc/pl-dicommake)](https://github.com/FNNDSC/pl-dicommake/blob/main/LICENSE)
 [![ci](https://github.com/FNNDSC/pl-dicommake/actions/workflows/ci.yml/badge.svg)](https://github.com/FNNDSC/pl-dicommake/actions/workflows/ci.yml)

-`pl-dicommake` is a [_ChRIS_](https://chrisproject.org/) _DS_ plugin that _makes_ new DICOM files from an old `DICOM` files and a new image files.
-The resultant new `DICOM` is simply the new image file packed into the old `DICOM` base, with necessary updates to the DICOM header.
+`pl-dicommake` is a [_ChRIS_](https://chrisproject.org/) _DS_ plugin that _makes_ new DICOM files from existing `DICOM` files and separate image files.
+Each resultant new `DICOM` is simply packaging the existing image file into the corresponding existing `DICOM` base, with necessary updates to the DICOM header.

 ## Abstract

 Creating new DICOM files requires two fundamental preconditions: an _image_ and _metadata_.
 For this plugin, inputs are an _image_ and an existing DICOM file.
 The output is a new DICOM file with the _image_ embedded using most of the _metadata_ from the supplied DICOM.
 Where required, the new file's DICOM tags are changed to properly describe the image.
+Note that this plugin can operate over sets of input images -- one set of input `DICOM` files and a corresponding set of input image files.
+It is a required precondition that the file stem of each file in the `DICOM` set corresponds to a similar file stem in the image set.

 ## Installation